 Paul Vogel has a PhD in chemistry from the University of Western Australia.
-From 2007 to 2015, he was Chairman of the Environmental Protection Authority (EPA) WA, the primary source of independent advice to the WA Government on the environmental acceptability of all significant development proposals and on important environmental issues.
-Previously he was the inaugural Chief Executive and Chairman of the EPA SA, with responsibilities for environmental regulation, development assessment and radiation protection.
+From 2007 to 2015, Dr Vogel was Chairman of the Western Australia EPA and prior to that he was the inaugural Chief Executive and Chairman of SA EPA.

-Ravi was awarded a Gold Medal in environmental science in 1998 by Tamil Nadu Agricultural University, has been awarded the status of Chartered Chemist, and is a Fellow of the Soil Science Society America in 2000 and also Fellow of Soil Science Society of New Zealand (2004), the American Society of Agronomy (2006) and the American Association for the Advancement of Science (2012).
+Ravi was awarded a Gold Medal in environmental science in 1998 by Tamil Nadu Agricultural University, has been awarded the status of Chartered Chemist, and is a Fellow of the Soil Science Society America (elected in 2000), the Soil Science Society of New Zealand (2004), the American Society of Agronomy (2006) and the American Association for the Advancement of Science (2012).
 He was recently elected member of the European Academy of Sciences and Arts, and in 2017 as a Fellow of the Royal Australian Chemical Institute, Fellow of the Royal Society of Chemistry, and Fellow of the Australian Academy of Technology and Engineering.
-Ravi is Chair of the International Committee on Bioavailability and Risk Assessment and a sitting member of the Victorian EPA Contaminated Sites Auditor Panel.
-He has also been Chair of the Standards Australia Technical Committee on Sampling and Analyses of Contaminated Soils (1999-2000), Chair of the International Union of Soil Sciences Commission for Soil Degradation Control, Remediation and Reclamation (2002-10), and President of the International Society on Trace Element Biogeochemistry (2005-07).
+Ravi is Chair of the International Committee on Bioavailability and Risk Assessment and a sitting member of the EPA Victoria Contaminated Sites Auditor Panel.
+He has also been Chair of the Standards Australia Technical Committee on Sampling and Analyses of Contaminated Soils (1999–2000), Chair of the International Union of Soil Sciences Commission for Soil Degradation Control, Remediation and Reclamation (2002–10), and President of the International Society on Trace Element Biogeochemistry (2005–07).

 Tony Circelli is Chief Executive of the South Australian Environment Protection Authority (EPA).
 He has worked at the EPA since its establishment in 1995, holding a variety of senior executive positions.
 He has led national and state policy and strategy development, EPA operations, and corporate governance.
 He has significant knowledge and experience in regulatory science and building better regulatory practice into EPA policy, operations and organisational culture.